The Manual’s Guide to Shaping a Beard

 The bushy mustache may work for legendary cowboy Sam Eliott, but it doesn’t look so great on the rest of us.
 The “goatee area” around your mouth deserves some special attention when you’re shaping your beard.
 “Make sure your mustache isn’t going over the upper lip,” says Karen.
 “You can use a rounded scissors to trim that — the same rounded scissors that you use to trim your nosehairs are good to also trim that upper lip area.”
 As for the area around your soul patch, shape it carefully using your clipper’s narrow head attachment.

 Karen’s beard-shaping philosophy can be summed up in one sentence: “I think a beard can be hot as long as it doesn’t take away from the rest of your face.”
-In closing, learning how to shape a beard is an art that requires discipline and plenty of experimentation.
+Learning how to shape a beard is an art that requires discipline and plenty of experimentation.
 No one knows your beard better than you, so we recommend sampling products and techniques that work best for you.
 Don’t be afraid to go nuts — remember, beards grow back.